Health Encyclopedia

 • Keep track of how much fluid you drink.

-• Fill a washed and rinsed gallon milk jug with water and keep it in your refrigerator.
+• Fill one washed and rinsed gallon container (or four washed and rinsed liter containers) with water and keep the water in your refrigerator.

-• Try to drink half of the water in the jug during the course of the day, unless your provider gives you other instructions.
+• Try to drink half of this water during the course of the day, unless your doctor gives you other instructions.

 • Limit your intake of milk, cheese, cottage cheese, yogurt, and ice cream.